glig95/zebrafish-classifier/README.md

 The code is written in Python (version 3.6.5) using Jupyter notebooks as the primary working environment.
 Neural networks were implemented in the Tensorflow library (version 2.3.0).

 To get started:
-1. Download the dataset for training and evaluation from Zenodo (https://zenodo.org/record/6651752)
+1. Download the dataset for training and evaluation from Zenodo (https://zenodo.org/record/6651752),
-2. Extract the files from 'data' folder and place 'training' and 'validation' folders in the same folder as the Jupyter notebooks.
+2. Extract the files from 'data' folder and place 'training' and 'validation' folders in the same folder as the Jupyter notebooks,
-4. Install the packages required for running the notebooks that can be found in 'requirements.txt' (pip install -r requirements.txt)
+4. Install the packages required for running the notebooks that can be found in 'requirements.txt' (pip install -r requirements.txt),
-5. Run the notebook by executing the cells from top to bottom
+5. Run the notebook by executing the cells from top to bottom.